static site checker

 Except when serving CGI queries, it recursively scans the directory

-looking for HTML source files to analyse.
+seeking HTML & related files to analyse.
 It produces a list of errors,

 Scripts are ignored.